alanmeeson/sqlite-haystack/README.md

   [this article](https://sqldocs.org/sqlite/sqlite-json-data/).
 For bonus points, we could keep a track of the fields used for filtering, and automatically create indexes for fields that are used over a certain number of times.

-- **Make the tokenizer used in the FTS/BM25 index configurable**

-  Currently the FTS is using a plain `trigram` tokeniser.
-There are other options, such as porter stemming, and further tricks that can be applied as part of the FTS process.
-Ideally, we want to make this user configurable, so that users can tailor the method used to their use case.

-- **Investigate making the VSS configurable.**

-  Similarly, for the vss_search step,  we currently only provide a limit on the number of documents to retrieve.
-There are probably more configuration options worth exposing.
+- **Make a Vector search that can work without sqlite-vss for use on windows/macos**

+  Adapt the vector search that was used in the InMemoryDocumentStore to apply to a set of documents after a filter lookup.
+It wouldn't be efficient, but it would do for small projects and prototypes.

+- **Make it possible to add a retriever to an existing DocumentStore**

+  Presently, it is necessary to add the retrievers to the DocumentStore before ingesting documents so that they can setup the triggers to add the documents to the index.
+This is a bit of a pain, so perhaps make either a classmethod to do that,  or make the retrievers to an index repair when they're added if necessary.

 ## Limitations

 - 1GB limit to the vector index size.
-- Not available for Windows:  The sqlite-vss package currently doesn't have a windows release, so neither does this.
+- Embedding search is not available for windows or macos, as sqlite-vss seems to have trouble on those.
+If you can install that library on those platforms, it should work though.
+- Retriever has to be setup before documents are ingested so that documents get added to index.